zacktraczyk/Boid-Simulation/README.md

 ### 23-01-13 Looking Glass Arrives!

+_No uploaded code changes for this stage_

 Finally the Looking Glass Portrait has arrived!
-I am excited to finally running my simulation on the technology.
+I am excited to get my simulation running on the technology at last.
 I followed the [ThreeJS Looking Glass Integration Documentation](https://docs.lookingglassfactory.com/developer-tools/webxr/three.js), and tried running the simulation.
 Sadly, when trying to run the VR simulation the console threw the following error:

 ```
 TypeError: Cannot read properties of undefined (reading 'matrix')